Nomadic empire: Xiongnu

-The Xiongnu were a confederation of nomadic tribes from northern China and Inner Asia with a ruling class of unknown origin and other subjugated tribes.
-They lived on the Mongolian Plateau between the 3rd century BCE and the 460s CE, their territories including the modern-day northern China, Mongolia, southern Siberia.
-The Xiongnu was the first unified empire of nomadic peoples.
-Relations between early Central Plain dynasties and the Xiongnu were complicated and included military conflict, exchanges of tribute and trade, and marriage alliances.
-When Qin Shi Huang drove them away from the south of the Yellow River, he built the Great Wall to prevent the Xiongnu from returning.
+The Xiongnu, a confederation of nomadic tribes from northern China and Inner Asia and other subjugated tribes, had a ruling class of unknown origin.
+They lived on the Mongolian Plateau between the 3rd century BCE and the 460s CE, their territories including parts of present-day northern China, of Mongolia, and of southern Siberia.
+The Xiongnu established the first unified empire of nomadic peoples.
+Relations between early Central Plain dynasties and the Xiongnu were complicated and involved military conflict, exchanges of tribute, trade, and marriage alliances.
+When the Chinese Emperor Qin Shi Huang (r.
+221 BCE – 210 BCE) drove the Xiongnu away from south of the Yellow River, he built among the first stages of the Great Wall to prevent them from returning.

 Kushan Empire

 The Kushan Empire was a syncretic empire, formed by the Yuezhi who originally hailed from the modern-day Chinese province of Gansu under the pressure of the Xiongnu, in the Bactrian territories in the early 1st century.
 It spread to encompass much of modern-day Afghanistan, and then the northern parts of the Indian subcontinent at least as far as Saketa and Sarnath near Varanasi (Benares), where inscriptions have been found dating to the era of the Kushan emperor Kanishka the Great.